Who this course is for

 GA Personal/Group/Concessionary Member: £180

-*Includes course fee and one year's GA membership for your school.
+*Includes course fee and one year's GA membership for your school to Teaching Geography.

 Aims and outcomes

-- Update your knowledge of latest GIS and visualisation resources, including free software and web tools as well as GIS on mobile devices
+- Update knowledge of latest GIS and visualisation resources, including free software and web tools, as well as GIS on mobile devices

-- Introduce some advanced ideas for using Google Earth for classroom and fieldwork activities
+- Introduce advanced ideas for using Google Earth for classroom and fieldwork activities

 - Introduce ArcGIS Explorer Online as a tool for visualising data and telling stories

-- Provide opportunities to trial some subscription GIS services including Digimap for Schools
+- Provide opportunities to access some subscription GIS services including Digimap for Schools

 09.00-09.30: Coffee and registration

-- Activities involving a short field trip and the use of mobile devices
+Practical Session 2: A short field trip and discussion on the use of mobile devices for mapping and data collection

-- ArcGIS Explorer Online - mapping earthquake data, and sourcing data online
+Practical Session 3: ArcGIS Explorer Online - mapping earthquake data, and sourcing data online, and demonstration of Edina Digimap for Schools

 If your organisation would like to include an insert in the delegate packs for this event, please contact Lucy Oxley.